dominiquecervantes/sql/README.md

 # sql
-my sql queries are gluten free (and free to use).
+my sql queries are gluten free (they're also free to use).